navinthenapster/create-simple-gui-applications/03-basic-features/README.md

 signal will fire whenever the `QAction` is 'triggered' (or activated).

-{icon=rocket}
+{% hint style='working' %}
-G> #### Run it!
+#### Run it!
-G>
-G> You should see your button with the label that you have defined.
-Click on it and the G> our custom function will emit "click" and the status of the button.
+You should see your button with the label that you have defined.
+Click on it and the our custom function will emit "click" and the status of the button.
+{% endhint %}

+{% hint style='info' %}
-I> #### Why is the signal always false?
+#### Why is the signal always false?
-I>
-I> The signal passed indicates whether the button is *checked*, I> and since our button is not checkable — just clickable — it is always false.
+The signal passed indicates whether the button is *checked*, and since our button is not checkable — just clickable — it is always false.
-I> We'll show how to make it checkable shortly.
+We'll show how to make it checkable shortly.
+{% endhint %}

 Lets add a statusbar.